TheJelmega/prog-lang/design/README.md

 # 1. Introduction [↵](#tables-of-contents)

-This file contains the current langauge design for the Xenon language, including rationals for design decisions.
+This file contains the current langauge design for the Xenon language, and may optionally include rationals for design decisions.
-This is not a full specification, as the specification will be derived from this design once the langauge reaches v1.0 of the langague.
+This is not a full specification, as the final specification will be derived from this design once the langauge reaches v1.0 of the langague.

-This documentation is an overview of the Xenon language in it's current state, and is written for the development of the langauge and those who are interested in the langauge.
+This documentation is an overview of the Xenon language in its current state, and is written for the development of the langauge and those who are interested in the langauge.

 ## This document is provisional

 The contents of this document is still provisional and is subject to change at any time.
-This means that the syntax, languages uresl, core and standard libary, compiler infrastructure, package manager/build tool, and other aspect of the designes that have not bee decided on yet.
+This means that the syntax, languages reles, core and standard libary, compiler infrastructure, package manager/build tool, and other aspect of the design that have not been decided on yet.
 This therefore will contain gaps for parts that have not been decided on yet.

 ## Notation